Monday

 Finding Capote

 Of the Canterbury Road and below the railway line is Maling Road.
 Narrow and tree-lined, it runs the length of the shopping centre like an old back road.
 It is flanked by cafes and shops with generous cast iron verandas which encourage ambience and window shopping.
-This is not a loud, fast and furious Shopping Town.
-A friend told me about it.
-She knew the place.
-I was new to it.
-There are Antique Shops on Maling Road where we roamed through a paradise of memorabilia: among umpteen cases of old jewellery and quaint furniture, embroidery and objects alien to my experience.

 I was after old books.
 I was looking out for books that were hand made, cloth or hide bound; battered books which have been held in their lifetime by a hundred hands or several times a day for hundreds of days by a single pair of hands.
 An old book doesn’t have to be a hundred years old, but it has to create a spark of recognition simply by being what it is.
 Your heart skips a beat when you find one.
 Its beauty is in its history.